k0001/k0001.github.com/articles/opaleye-sot.md

 whatever the optimal life expectancy is, instead you would just use an unsigned integer.
-If we had favorite colors, for example, and we knew that the only acceptable favorite colors within `MyUser` would be red, black or purple, then let us check this explicitly when converting from `HsR User` to `MyUser` and fail with a precise exception when that is not the case.
-For example, we may fail with a `MyUser_BadFavoriteColour` exception, which will be very easy to recognize if it ever happens in the future.
+If we had favorite colors, for example, and we knew that the only acceptable favorite colors within `MyUser` would be red, black or purple, then we should check this explicitly when converting from `HsR User` to `MyUser` and fail with a precise exception if it is not the case.
+We may for example fail with a `MyUser_BadFavoriteColour` exception, which will be very easy to recognize if it ever happens in the future.
 We have a powerful language at our disposal, let's use it wisely.